|Location||2 weeks||3 weeks||4 weeks|

 We are based in the southern province, about one hour south of Colombo, in the area around Galle.
 Placement locations include hospitals, schools, orphanages and even temples.

 One entire wing of the hospital is allocated to treatment of patients with cancer.
-The placements are ideal for medical students and electives and can be tailored to reflect your preferences, skills and experience however please be flexible and take into account the needs of the hospital at the time of your visit.
+The placements are ideal for medical students and electives and can be tailored to reflect your preferences, skills and experience.
+However please be flexible and take into account the needs of the hospital at the time of your visit.
 Please advise your preferences on your Application Form.

 Your specific work program will vary depending on the time of your visit and any personal interest or experience, but with a little flexibility and enthusiasm you are sure to have a wonderful experience.
 Upon arrival in Sri Lanka your local coordinator will discuss the projects with you.
-The range of activities includes:

 At both of these projects, there are a growing number of people who need extra care and appreciate some attention.
 The children may be from an underprivileged background and need support and stability.
 Involve yourself in teaching, games, workshops and reading with both the young and the old.
+Medical volunteers are welcomed to undertake health checks and provide guidance to the local staff on first aid and management of patients.

 The women’s shelter option is for female volunteers only and has been established to provide support and guidance to women who have suffered from domestic violence, as well as being a safe refuge where women can share experiences and rebuild their confidence.
 Working for this very worthwhile cause can be incredibly rewarding and encourages you to use your creative side to build bonds and engage with the women.